Mohsnmonji/mohsnmonji.github.io/about-me.md

   </p>

   <p>
-    My research bridges contemporary critical theory and quantitative methods to interrogate how intersecting systems of oppression influence mental health.
+    My research blends contemporary critical theory and quantitative methods to explore the ways in which intersecting systems of oppression influence mental health.
 I work across two strands:
   </p>

   <p>
     <strong>First</strong>, I draw on Black feminist theory and intersectionality to examine how racism, sexism, and other forms of social inequality intersect and shape mental health outcomes.
-I am particularly interested in the epistemological and methodological implications of intersectionality for population health research, especially in relation to mental health outcomes.
+I am particularly interested in the epistemological implications of intersectionality for population health research, especially in relation to mental health outcomes.
   </p>

 <p>
   <strong>Second</strong>, I critically examine the colonial foundations of population health surveillance and the governance of Indigenous mental health.
-Drawing on critical Indigenous studies, Black feminist theory, the social history of statistics and psychiatry, and theories of colonial trauma and epistemic oppression, I investigate how national data systems reproduce settler colonial logics—both in how they define mental health and in how they operationalize it.
-In doing so, I want to center decolonial data practices that reject extractive and pathologizing forms of knowledge production and instead prioritize Indigenous data sovereignty and knowledge systems.
+Drawing on critical Indigenous studies, Black feminist theory, the social history of statistics and psychiatry, and theories of colonial trauma and epistemic oppression, I investigate how national data systems reproduce settler colonial logics—both in how they define mental health and in how they collect data on it.
+In particular, I am intersted in decolonial data practices that reject extractive and pathologizing forms of knowledge production and instead prioritize Indigenous data sovereignty and knowledge systems.
 </p>